 Should we use canned fruits and vegetables?
-Aren’t frozen vegetables really the best you can use in cooking?
+Aren’t fresh vegetables really the best you can use in cooking?

 For years we have been instructed to use fresh or frozen fruits and vegetables, identifying them as the best for nutrition.
 Many times, the nutritional conversation outlines that fresh or frozen are the best for nutrients and the best for fiber.
 Today, this message has all changed.
 Individuals are encouraged to use what best fits their needs and schedule.
 But, for the most part, research done by independent studies has shown that, fruits and vegetables, fresh, frozen, and even canned, are very comparable.